Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

 Previous works may lose detailed information of the target leading to a defective output.
 To solve this problem, MarioNETte \citep{ha2020marionette} has proposed a few-shot face reenactment framework that preserves the information of target identity even in situations where the facial characteristics of the source identity are far from the target.
-It has also introduced landmark transformation to cope with varying facial characteristics of different people.
+It has also introduced landmark transformation to cope with the varying facial characteristics of different people.

-{Interpretable and controllable face reenactment network (ICface)} \citep{tripathy2020icface} has proposed a two-stage neural network face animator which can control the pose and expressions of a given face image.
+Interpretable and controllable face reenactment network (ICface) \citep{tripathy2020icface} has proposed a two-stage neural network face animator which can control the pose and expressions of a given face image.
 The face animator is a data-driven and GAN-based system that is suitable for a large number of identities.

-{Self-supervised video GANs (SVGAN) \citep{hyun2021self} first put emphasis on exploiting the discriminator of the GAN.
+Self-supervised video GAN (SVGAN) \citep{hyun2021self} first puts emphasis on exploiting the discriminator of the GAN.
 They hypothesize two prominent constraints for realistic videos: consistency of appearance and coherency of motion.
 With these constraints, GANs are more likely to generate realistic videos.
-In other words, they have well defined what constraints should synthesized videos satisfy first.}
+In other words, they have well defined what constraints should synthesized videos satisfy first.

-{\cite{wang2021one} propose a one-shot neural talking-head synthesis approach.
-The method uses unsupervised learning to decomposing for key features of an image: appearance feature, canonical keypoint, head pose, expression deformation.
+\cite{wang2021one} propose a one-shot neural talking-head synthesis approach.
+The method uses unsupervised learning to decompose for key features of an image: appearance feature, canonical keypoint, head pose, expression deformation.
 With the appearance feature and canonical keypoint of the source image, and synthesized with the head pose and expression deformation, a new fake image can be created.
-This work clearly disassembles the face information and reasonably exploits them.}
+This work clearly disassembles the face information and reasonably exploits them.